chromice/ae/TESTING.md

 # Testing

 README.md is an executable specification.
 Each chapter is self-contained and artifacts of running one example can be used in all subsequent examples within that chapter.
-All example code is run, even examples hidden from Markdown renderer in HTML comments.
-In fact, all code that is not required to understand how somethings works, but is necessary for the example code to be executed properly should be hidden.
+All example code is run, even examples hidden in HTML comments.
+In fact, all code irrelevant to user`s business needs must be hidden this way including pure integration and unit tests.

 In many cases a single example listing can specify both its assumptions (input parameters) and assertions (success state).
 For example: